-- Simple latex design that provides great support
+- Simple all-latex design that provides great support

 The Pure Green mattress from Sleep On Latex is a great choice for customers who want a straightforward latex bed with minimal frills or features.
-Its design is simple: only one or two large pieces of high-quality latex.
-The mattress is offered in two different sizes: the 7” model is just one latex piece while the 9” has two layers of latex.
+Its design is simple: two layers of high-quality, natural latex with a cover made of quilted organic cotton and wool.

-All the latex used in the Pure Green mattress is Dunlop latex.
+All the latex used in the Pure Green mattress is made with the Dunlop process.
 The formulation of this latex can be modified to have different firmness feels, so Sleep on Latex offers this mattress in three different firmness options.
-The Soft mattress is a 4 on the typical firmness scale, the Medium is a 6, and the Firm is an 8.
-In any mattress height and firmness combination, this mattress provides a reliable blend of comfort, support, and resilience.
-The latex is able to respond proportionally to the body to promote spinal alignment without ever allowing too much sinking in the mattress.
+The Soft mattress is a 4-5 on the typical firmness scale, the Medium is a 6-7, and the Firm is an 8.
+All three models offer a reliable blend of comfort, support, and bounce.

-The price of the Pure Green mattress depends on the specific height and firmness that you choose, but the most expensive option is still under $1,200.
-At this extremely competitive price, this is a great value that is backed by a company with a strong reputation for customer care and a history of positive customer reviews.
+The Sleep on Latex Pure Green mattress is available in a Queen for $795, a price that makes it competitive with what are usually lower-cost mattress types like innerspring and foam.
+As a result, this mattress is a great value purchase and one that is backed by a company with a strong reputation for customer care and a history of positive customer reviews.

 PlushBeds Botanical Bliss